 - And the worst reality of getting older is this – You know that part of the muffin that you break off the top and eat and then leave the rest.
 Yummy right?
 That’s what I used to think “muffin tops” were.
 I ate them!
 I loved them.
 Now I wear them and I hate them!

 There are of course some upsides to getting to be this age however.
-For instance you are most likely still considered “young” by 70 plus somethings, despite the fact that you are considered “old” by your kids, pretty much anyone younger than you, and most prospective employers except retail chains.
-And people 80 plus still think you are a kid.
+For instance you are most likely still considered “young” by 70 or 80 plus somethings, despite the fact that you are considered “old” by your kids, pretty much anyone younger than you, and most prospective employers except retail chains.

-You are also now old enough to have others believe you have some wisdom, yet young enough that you can still “look good for your age”.
+I am also now old enough to have others believe I have some wisdom, even I feel I have acquired some myself, yet I’m still young enough that people sometimes tell me (although less often than they used to) that Istill “look good for your age”.

 Still – I’ve become a bit of a curmudgeon about this getting older thing and birthdays are potent reminders of its inevitability.